DallanQ/cartographers/QA.md

 [edge-case-filling-the-map](https://boardgamegeek.com/thread/2346255/edge-case-filling-the-map)

-> I filled the map with 1 card flip left in Winter of the solo version on the back side of the map.
+> In solo mode I filled the map with 1 card flip left in Winter of the solo version on the back side of the map.
 What do I do with the last card flip?
 Do I ignore the card, and do I still score the coin if the card gives one?

 In the rare instance that the map sheet is completely filled, the game immediately ends, and you move directly to scoring.
 Regarding the coin, if you are forced to place a single square but cannot place it, you do not gain the coin.